 Rather than pitting these two storage options against each other, many gamers decide to use both for different purposes.
 Many benefits are associated with using a dual storage system, primarily:

-- Allocating certain files to different storage types.
-It’s common to use SSDs for more frequently accessed files and use HDDs for longer-term media files like photos, music, documents, and videos that will mostly sit in the background and not be opened very often.
+- Allocating specific files to various storage types.
+It’s common to use SSDs for more frequently accessed files and HDDs for longer-term media files like photos, music, documents, and videos that mostly sit in the background and not be opened very often.

-- Saving money on lower-priority storage with an HDD.
-By using your HDD for the bulk of your less important files, you’re going to save a lot more money per GB than if you were to throw everything you possibly can onto an SSD.
+- Save money on lower-priority storage with an HDD.
+By using your HDD for the bulk of your less important files, you’ll save a lot more money per GB than if you were to throw everything you possibly can onto an SSD.
 This way, you’ll only be using your SSD for your highest-priority data, meaning you won’t waste space on files that don’t benefit much from faster boot times.

 - You’ll have backup storage if one drive fails.
-Depending on how you store and arrange your files, you can use either your hard disk drive or your solid-state drive as a backup if you encounter any issues with either one.
+Depending on how you store and arrange your files, you can use your hard disk drive or a solid-state drive as a backup if you encounter any issues.
 You will then be able to transfer the files from one to the other in a pinch.

 Should you store your games on your SSD or HDD?

-If you’re using a computer with dual storage, you might be wondering which drive should be used primarily for storing your library of games.
+If you’re using a computer with dual storage, you might wonder which drive should be used primarily for storing your library of games.
 The answer mostly depends on which games you’re actively and repeatedly playing and which ones you aren’t using as much.